 The safety standards ANSI specifies for a level floor using the B101.3 dynamic test method is a “high slip resistance” minimum dynamic coefficient of friction (DCOF) of 0.43 and a “low slip resistance” minimum DCOF of 0.30.
 When DCOF is assessed for a floor or sample, it is probably not necessary to assess SCOF.
 The Tile Council of North America and the Concrete Polishing Association of America both specify that their members use the BOT-3000E to do a DCOF test only; they don’t even mention SCOF.
 (Static friction is applicable to a pedestrian who is standing still.
 An anti-slip floor or slip resistant floor will be anti-slip for someone who is in motion moving across the floor.
 Static coefficient of friction slip testing is therefore irrelevant.)
 Both the BOT-3000E and the Tortus (see below) are capable of making significantly more slip tests per hour than the pendulumm, making those instruments valuable for testing multiple areas of a large floor fairly quickly to see if slip resistance varies in different areas of the floor.

 The 2012 International Building Code states that ceramic tile shall conform to the requirements of ANSI A137.1, the current version of which (2015) says that testing shall conform to a BOT-3000 dynamic coefficient of friction test.
 ANSI A137.1 states that tile expected to be walked on wet indoors shall have a minimum DCOF of 0.42.
 It does not provide a minimum DCOF for outdoor areas or ramps.
-However, the test method also states that this modified B101.3 test “can provide a useful comparison of tile surfaces, but it does not predict the likelihood a person will or will not slip on a tile surface.”
+However, the latest version of this test method (ANSI A326.3) also states that this test “can provide a useful comparison of tile surfaces, but it does not predict the likelihood a person will or will not slip on a tile surface.”
 The official ANSI B101.3 test method, and its safety recommendations, are based on actual slip and fall research in a laboratory under controlled conditions using numerous human subjects.
-The modified test outlined in ANSI A137.1 apparently is not, and should therefore not be used exclusively to assess the slip risk of any flooring.
+The modified test outlined in ANSI A137.1/A326.3 apparently is not, and should therefore not be used exclusively to assess the slip risk of any flooring.